Lourdes Gurriel Jr. Preview, Player Props: Diamondbacks vs. Padres

-The Arizona Diamondbacks, including Lourdes Gurriel Jr. (.314 batting average in his past 10 games), take on starter Rich Hill and the San Diego Padres at PETCO Park, Thursday at 9:40 PM ET.
+The Arizona Diamondbacks, including Lourdes Gurriel Jr. (.314 batting average in his past 10 games), take on starter Seth Lugo and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Rockies.
+In his previous game he had a hitless showing (0-for-2) against the Rockies.

 Lourdes Gurriel Jr. Game Info & Props vs. the Padres